yvanadamov/skype-chat-bot/README.md

  - [Microsoft documeentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0)

 ## Configuration
 Azure skype bot is configure.
 Message end point is set to `https://<id>.ngrok.io/api/messages`.
 This link is get from *ngrok* service which is a secure point which is redirecting skype messages which comes to him.
+Start it by typing `ngrok http 8080` in its exe terminal.

 ## Entry point
 `cd api` and then `npm start`;